Sales Agent: Case Study

 Discovery

-Brave Search API Web SearchEvery weekday at 6:45AM, the agent runs 6 to 8 searches across the web looking for buying signals.
+Claude Haiku Brave Search API Staging JSONEvery weekday at 6:30AM, a lightweight Haiku agent runs 6 to 8 searches looking for buying signals.
 Not brand mentions.
 Signals.
 Things like a law firm posting a Head of AI job, a hospital announcing an AI transformation initiative, or a manufacturer quoted in trade press talking about operational bottlenecks.

-Each result gets scored against a litmus test before it moves forward: what does this company sell?
+Each result is scored against a litmus test before it moves forward: what does this company sell?
 If it is an AI company or a startup raising money to build AI, it gets rejected.
 The pipeline is only interested in businesses buying or adopting AI to improve an existing operation, not companies building AI as their product.

 Enrichment